ironsilk/mSquaredPlex/readme.md

 ## Services:

-- **Telegram service** - A telegram bot which can be queried for any IMDB title, link or ID and allows the user to download these movies if found on filelist.
-  This service also implements a routine which retrieves from its own database (which is updated by the following myimdb service) any movies from the user's watchlist and allows the user to download these movies if they are available on filelist.

-    This service employs a simple one-time authentication routine which will automatically give the user acces to PLEX and to the following newsletter service.

 - **Telegram service** - A telegram bot with the following functionalities:

     - **Download a movie** -> Present IMDB id, IMDB link or movie title.